What Is a Digital Marketing Dashboard?

-After building a good email list, you’ll want to track how many of those subscribers are actually opening your marketing emails that you send.
+After building up your client’s initial email list, you’ll want to track how many of those subscribers are actually opening the marketing emails that you send.
 This is a long-term metric to track, especially since email subscribers often open fewer emails as time goes on.

 8. Social Media Followers

 When it comes to social media, there’s power in the number of followers you have.
-A higher follower count can mean that your client’s brand is really popular, and it can also mean that your marketing campaigns are helping drive more people to your client’s brand.
+A higher follower count can mean that your client’s brand is growing in popularity, and it can also mean that your marketing campaigns are helping drive more people to your client’s brand.

 Different social media platforms gather different audiences, so you’ll want to track how many followers you have on each.
 The digital marketing dashboard tracks how many followers you have on each platform so you can know where to focus next.